BrentSeidel/Ada-Arduino-Due/README.md

 The user name will be used as a command prompt.
 Internally, all commands are converted to upper case before processing.
 At the command line, there are some commands that may or may not be useful:
-LOGOUT, LOGOFF, BYE - These commands all return to the username prompt.
+* LOGOUT, LOGOFF, BYE - These commands all return to the username prompt.
-FLASH <number> - Sets the number of times the LED flashes EXIT, QUIT - Don't do much
+* FLASH <number> - Sets the number of times the LED flashes
+* EXIT, QUIT - Don't do much
-INFO - Prints the CPU info
+* INFO - Prints the CPU info
-HELP - Doesn't help
+* HELP - Doesn't help
-SERIAL - Sends a message out on serial lines 1, 2, and 3.
+* SERIAL - Sends a message out on serial lines 1, 2, and 3.
-ANALOG <number> - Prints values of the analog inputs and cycles analog outputs I2C - I2C related commands
+* ANALOG <number> - Prints values of the analog inputs and cycles analog outputs
+* I2C - I2C related commands
-STOP - Stops tasks
+* STOP - Stops tasks
-START - Starts tasks
+* START - Starts tasks
-GPIO - GPIO related commands
+* GPIO - GPIO related commands
-STATUS - Prints system status
+* STATUS - Prints system status
-LISP - Enters the Tiny Lisp interpreter.
+* LISP - Enters the Tiny Lisp interpreter.

+## Lisp
+The following Lisp operations are added.
+* (due-flash <number>) - Sets number of times for LED to flash
+* (set-pin <pin number> <state 0 or 1>) - Sets digital output pin to specified level
+* (pin-mode <pin number> <mode 0 or 1>) - Sets digital pin 0 = input, 1 = output
+* (read-pin <pin number>) - Returns the state of a digital pin
+* (read-analog <analog input>) - Returns the value of an analog input
+* (info-enable) - Turns on some debugging information
+* (info-disable) - Turns off some debugging information
+* (read-bmp180) - Returns temperature and pressure from BMP180 sensor
+* (set-pca9685 <pin> <value>) - Sets PWM value for the specified PCA9685 pin.

 ## License
 This software is available under GPL 3.
 If you wish to use it under another license,